Women's ice hockey in Sweden

 Ice hockey is one of Sweden's most popular sports and participation in women's ice hockey is increasing; the number of registered women's ice hockey players in Sweden increased from 3,425 in 2011 to 5,973 in 2020.

 History

 The first organized women's ice hockey game in Sweden was played in 1969 between Modo AIK and Timrå IK.
 The Swedish women's national team played its first games in April 1987, during the 1987 Women's World Tournament in Ontario, Canada.

 The first, unofficial National Championship was played in 1985.
-Three unofficial championships were held, in 1984–85, 1985–86, 1986–87.
-The championships were played as a round-robin tournament.
+Three unofficial championships were held, in 1984–85, 1985–86, and 1986–87.
+The championships were played with round-robin tournament structure.
 Nacka HK won the National Championship title in all three seasons.

-The Swedish Ice Hockey Association established the first, official Swedish Championship for the 1987–88 season.
+The Swedish Ice Hockey Association (SIF) established the first, official Swedish Championship for the 1987–88 season.
 Division 1 served as the qualifying league for the Swedish Championship.
 This league had a variable number of teams distributed into some small regional leagues, followed by a national playoff.